bitaggregat/Xilinx-BRAM-Evaluation/XC7 vs XCUS.md

 ## Configuration Registers

-The configuration registers where almost the same.
+The configuration registers were almost the same.
 Exceptions:

 - the "RBCRC_SW" register is mentioned in XC7 documentation but not in XCUS documentation